wooorm/trough/readme.md

 ##### `function fn([input…, ][next])`

-A middleware function invoked with the output of its predecessor.
+A middleware function called with the output of its predecessor.

 ###### Synchronous

-If `fn` returns or throws an error, the pipeline fails and `done` is invoked with that error.
+If `fn` returns or throws an error, the pipeline fails and `done` is called with that error.

 If `fn` returns a value (neither `null` nor `undefined`), the first `input` of